-New koruna loans to firms fell by 56% year on year in Q1.
+New koruna loans to firms fell by 54% year on year in the same period.

-However, firms are fleeing to the euro - 43% of new loans to firms are currently in euros.
+However, firms are fleeing to the euro -47% of new loans to firms are currently in euros.
 Nevertheless, this channel is also gradually cooling as the ECB raises its rates.
-In Q1, the volume of new euro loans to firms fell by 6% year on year.
+The volume of new euro loans to firms fell by 16% in January-April.

-The decline in demand in the economy is documented by the following:
+The decline in demand in the economy is documented by the following indicators:

-Household consumption, which is crucial for the future course of demand-pull inflation, fell for the sixth consecutive quarter.
+Household consumption, which is crucial for the future course of demand-pull inflation, fell for the sixth consecutive quarter and is below the pre-Covid level.

-The saving rate is now 21.7%, while the long-term average is 12%.
+The saving rate is now 21.7% (data for 2022 Q4), while the long-term average is 12%.